themeix/justinsola.github.com/index.markdown

 ## Recent publications

-- <a href="https://github.com/justinsola/justinsola.github.com/blob/master/files/CV February 2021.pdf">**Sola, Justin L**.
+- <a href="./files/2021.02.11_preprint/2021.02.11%20preprint%20manuscript.pdf">**Sola, Justin L**.
 Accepted (preprint) 2021</a>.
 Transmitting Desire: An Experiment on a Novel Measure of Gun Desirability in a Pandemic. *Sociological Perspectives Special Issue – The Coronavirus (COVID-19) & Society*.

 ## Research orientation